How is acute lymphocytic leukemia classified?

 - How the ALL responds to treatment

-The American Cancer Society has detailed information about these subtypes and prognostic factors in a separate document (called Leukemia: Acute Lymphocytic).
-You can get it by calling our toll-free number or read it on our Web site.
+The American Cancer Society has detailed information about these subtypes and prognostic factors in our document Leukemia - Acute Lymphocytic (Adults).

 - What Is Leukemia - Acute Lymphocytic (ALL) in Adults?